-Overall, there was some effect of Saliency in adults: in the Competition conditionthe highest option was selected less frequently and the low-valued option was selected more frequently, compared to the other conditions.
+In summary, there was a straightforward effect of Saliency in adults: in the Competition condition, the highest option was selected less frequently, and the low-valued option was selected more frequently, compared to the other conditions.
 The pattern of results in children is more complicated.
-The results suggest that saliency facilitated choosing the highest option in the Congruent condition.
-At the same time, salience had no effect in the Competition condition in children: the most salient option was selected neither more frequently (which would be expected if choices were purely salience driven) nor less frequently (which would be expected if salience facilitated learning).
-As demonstrated in the analyses below, effects of salience on children’s choices were more complicated.
+Saliency facilitated choosing the highest option in the Congruent condition, but had no effect in the Competition condition: the most salient option was selected neither more frequently (which would be expected if choices were purely salience driven) nor less frequently (which would be expected if salience facilitated learning).

 Switch proportions